-- 12 Top-Rated Tourist Attractions in Lima
+- Read More: Top-Rated Tourist Attractions in Lima

-11 Ica and the Sand Dunes at Huacachina
+12. Ica and the Sand Dunes at Huacachina

 For the sporting type looking to try something a little different, the oasis resort of Huacachina on the outskirts of Ica has just the answer.
 This picture-perfect, palm-fringed resort town just west of Ica is situated around a lagoon surrounded by huge sand dunes, some of which reach 1,000 meters in height.

 Ica is slightly higher than the ocean and consequently is not affected by the usual coastal mist like other towns along this stretch.
 The town has a year-round sunny and dry climate, making it a good place to visit at any time.

-12 Pisco and the Ballestas Islands (Islas Ballestas)
+13. Pisco and the Ballestas Islands (Islas Ballestas)

-The main reasons visitors come to Pisco, about 200 kilometers south of Lima, are to see the nearby Islas Ballestas and the Reserva Nacional de Paracas on the Paracas Peninsula.
+The main reason to come to Pisco, about 200 kilometers south of Lima, is to see the nearby Islas Ballestas and the Reserva Nacional de Paracas on the Paracas Peninsula.
 Almost directly west of Pisco, the Islas Ballestas, sometimes referred to as the "poor man's Galapagos," are home to hundreds of thousands of birds, large colonies of sea lions, pelicans, penguins, and dolphins.